OIG Background Checks: What to Know and How to Prepare

 The OIG exclusion list is not advisory; it is illegal to work with excluded individuals or entities – and non-compliance can lead to a range of penalties:

-• Insurance Losses: Care delivered by excluded individuals will not be reimbursed – potentially leading to steep losses.
+- Insurance Losses: Care delivered by excluded individuals will not be reimbursed – potentially leading to steep losses.
 Not only is the treatment not repaid by Medicare or Medicaid, but allowing excluded individuals to administer care is illegal and has led to $27 million in fines against numerous providers.

 2. Protecting Organizational Integrity

-How to Conduct OIG Background Checks
+How Do You Conduct an OIG Background Checks

-• Search for individuals/entities by name or National Provider Identifier (NPI)
+- Search for individuals/entities by name or National Provider Identifier (NPI)

-• Download the full monthly updated list for bulk searches
+- Download the full monthly updated list for bulk searches

-• Use name variations to avoid false negatives
+- Use name variations to avoid false negatives

 If an individual is flagged on the LEIE, compliance officers should:

-1. Verify Identity: Avoid false positives by checking name variations and associated aliases, along with the individual’s NPI and Social Security Number (SSN).
+- Verify Identity: Avoid false positives by checking name variations and associated aliases, along with the individual’s NPI and Social Security Number (SSN).

-2. Review Employment History: Assess the employment record to determine whether they directly or indirectly participate in federally funded programs, including subcontracted or vendor-related work.
+- Review Employment History: Assess the employment record to determine whether they directly or indirectly participate in federally funded programs, including subcontracted or vendor-related work.

-3. Consult Legal: Ensure appropriate steps are taken in accordance with federal and state regulations, documenting the decision-making process for future audits.
+- Consult Legal: Ensure appropriate steps are taken in accordance with federal and state regulations, documenting the decision-making process for future audits.

-4. Resolve the Issue: This might mean immediate termination, temporary suspension, notification to relevant authorities, and guidance on how the individual may apply for reinstatement if applicable.
+- Resolve the Issue: This might mean immediate termination, temporary suspension, notification to relevant authorities, and guidance on how the individual may apply for reinstatement if applicable.

 In theory, this process is relatively straightforward and protects your organization from the prospect of non-compliance.
 But there are several factors that make OIG background checks more complicated.

-Challenges in OIG Background Checks
+What Makes OIG Background Checks Challenging?

 Healthcare organizations of all sizes face three pervasive issues when running OIG background checks: